The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Notes on program data

-- For 2002-03, the average cases and beneficiaries for TEA and the overall average (Totals) were calculated as average over the fiscal year (12 months) while the program was operational for two months.
+- For 2002-03, the averages for TEA were calculated as average over the fiscal year (12 months) while the program was operational for two months.

-- For 2009-10, the average cases and beneficiaries for SAID and the overall average (Totals) were calculated as average over the fiscal year (12 months) while the program was operational for five months.
+- For 2009-10, the averages for SAID were calculated as average over the fiscal year (12 months) while the program was operational for five months.

-- For 2019-20, the average cases and beneficiaries for SIS and the overall average (Totals) were calculated as average over the fiscal year (12 months) while the program was operational for nine months.
+- For 2019-20, the averages for SIS were calculated as average over the fiscal year (12 months) while the program was operational for nine months.

-- For 2021-22, the average cases and beneficiaries for SAP and TEA and the overall average (Totals) were calculated as average over the fiscal year (12 months) while the programs were operational for five months.
+- For 2021-22, the averages for SAP and TEA were calculated as average over the fiscal year (12 months) while the programs were operational for five months.

 General data notes